×

 If you are thinking about moving to St. Petersburg, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in St. Petersburg varies depending on factors such as the type of property and its location.
-Generally, the cost of buying or renting property in the city tends to be higher than in other parts of the country," explained one person living in St. Petersburg, Russia.
+Generally, the cost of buying or renting property in the city tends to be higher than in other parts of the country," remarked one member in St. Petersburg.

 "Well, you can run the gamut.
 Compared to NYC or SF, it's generally a lot less, though you can find somebody who'll happily try to get that kind of price out of you.
 Probably comparable with midwestern cities.
 Average costs for foreigners and Russians is very different.
 If the price seems about comparable to your home area, it's probably too high.
-Try dickering," said one expat in St. Petersburg.
+Try dickering," explained one expat living in St. Petersburg, Russia.

 Should I buy or rent a home in St. Petersburg?